Raise your hand if you think store bought peanut butter cookies are disgusting!

 We start with a lineup of excellent ingredients.

 Einkorn flour obviously!
-We’ve done it with both all-purpose and whole grain.
+We’ve done it with both Organic All-Purpose Einkorn Flour and Organic Whole Grain Einkorn Flour.
 The color will differ, but they both worked and were delicious.
-We have found that adding oat flour to einkorn cookies really contributes to that cookie texture we’re after.
+We have found that adding oat flour to Einkorn cookies really contributes to that cookie texture we’re after.

 Use your favorite creamy peanut butter.
 We like natural, but the recipe isn’t fussy and anything will work.
 If you want peanut chunks, you can use chunky peanut butter as well.